 The seller may accept your initial offer, reject your offer or present a counter-offer.
 The counter-offer may differ from your original offer in respect to price, conditions, the closing date or any other items.
 Offers can be countered back and forth between the parties until one of you accepts or rejects, ending the negotiations.

 There are many components of an offer that you should be aware of and understand.
-I will answer your questions and explain the entire process to you so that you are comfortable with the steps involved.
+We will answer your questions and explain the entire process to you so that you are comfortable with the steps involved.

 Terms: An offer includes certain “terms”, which specify the total price offered and how the financing will be arranged, such as if you will arrange your own with a financial institution or mortgage broker or if you wish to take over the seller’s mortgage (assumability).